Humanoid Whole-Body Badminton via Multi-Stage Reinforcement Learning: Learning Coordinated Badminton Policy

 where \(\mathcal A_{\text{arm}}\) denotes the set of arm joint indices.
 This improves deploy-time stability and recoverability.
 We also add collision penalties and strengthen energy, torque costs.
-In practice, policy first learns to bring the racket near the target and gradually develops an early backswing then swing with peak velocity near \(t^*\); with the scheduled tightening, after about 20k iterations, it progress to smooth backswing–swing–recovery with practical precision.
+In practice, policy first learns to bring the racket near the target and gradually develops an early backswing then swing with peak velocity near \(t^*\); with the scheduled tightening, after about 20k iterations, it progresses to smooth backswing–swing–recovery with practical precision.

-\textit{S3 — Task-focused refinement.} Starting from the S2 checkpoint, we remove most gait-shaping terms in \(r_{\mathrm{loco}}\)—foot distance, contact and step symmetry, optimal footholds, step height—to avoid gradient conflict with the hitting objective.
-We retain gloable regularization terms and \(r_{\mathrm{hit}}\) rewards, and enable domain randomization plus observation noise to consolidate robustness.
+\textit{S3 — Task-focused refinement.} Starting from the S2 checkpoint, we remove target approach reward and numerous gait-shaping terms in \(r_{\mathrm{loco}}\)—foot distance, contact and step symmetry, step height—to avoid gradient conflict with the hitting objective.
+We retain global regularization terms and \(r_{\mathrm{hit}}\) rewards, and enable domain randomization plus observation noise to consolidate robustness.
 With these enabled—thus making the environment deliberately harder—the policy does not regress; instead, we observe consistent improvements across metrics.
 The primary hitting reward $r_{swing}$ increases by \(3\text{--}5\%\), and we see lower action rates, reduced joint velocity and acceleration penalties, lower energy consumption, cleaner foot-contact force profiles, and reduced joint-torque usage; notably, the energy and torque costs decrease by \(\approx 20\%\) empirically.